 Chemistry courses with a laboratory component may never be overloaded past the enrollment limit, due to safety requirements.
 Overloading non-lab courses is discouraged, but is occasionally allowed depending on classroom size, graduating senior requirements, how often the course is offered, and instructor approval.
 Students seeking to overload a course should contact the Chemistry Undergraduate Advising Office.

 The Chemistry Department does not maintain waitlists for any courses.
 Students are encouraged to sign up for space availability notifications for full courses/sections on UW MyPlan or at Notify.uw.edu.

 Students can switch to a different course section (e.g., from CHEM 142BC to CHEM 142BA or CHEM 142AD) through the online registration process.
 Section switches are generally subject to the standard enrollment deadlines, but late sections switches may be allowed in special circumstances.

 Audits are not allowed for the laboratory part of a course.
 It is left to the instructor to allow for auditing; however, the availability of classroom space should be considered when making this decision.

 The UW registration system automatically checks prerequisites when a student enrolls in a course.
 If a student does not meet the course prerequisites they will be dropped from the course (e.g., if a student earned less than a 1.7 in CHEM 142 and is registered for CHEM 152 in the upcoming quarter, they will be dropped from CHEM 152 within a few days after grades are submitted.
 Students may also be dropped from a course due to academic performance (repeated quarters on academic probation).
-In these cases you will need to see one of our undergraduate advisers in 303 Bagley Hall.
+In these cases you will need to contact one of our Chemistry Undergraduate Advisers.